dbernheisel/sanity_webhook_plug/README.md

 - `:secret`: The Sanity webhook secret. eg: `123abc`.
 Supplying an MFA tuple will be called at runtime, otherwise it will be compiled.
 If not set, it will obtain via config `Application.get_env(:sanity_webhook_plug, :webhook_secret)`
+- `:json_library`: JSON encoding library.
+When not supplied, it will use choose Phoenix's configured library, `Jason`, or `Poison`.
+Sanity requires JSON-encoded responses.

 Options forwarded to `Plug.Conn.read_body/2`: